enricobottazzi/BYOF/README.md

 - Create a [Docstore](https://github.com/orbitdb/orbit-db-docstore) DB for each user; write functions restricted to user (see [accessController](https://github.com/orbitdb/orbit-db-access-controllers))
 - Let the user update his/her database adding JSON file including user signature + new followings
 - Create a simple UI that shows each users' followings and followers (such as byof/enrico.eth)

+**everything is done off-chain so users won't need to pay gas in order to follow someone**